Create agent flows

 -

-Select the Start a new conversation (refresh) icon at the top of the testing panel.
+Select the Start new test session icon at the top of the testing panel.

 -